pcampbell42/discord-but-worse/README.md

 ## Features
 ### User Authentication
 User auth, complete with session errors, a demo account, and bootstrapping!

 <img src="/app/assets/images/readme_assets/user_auth.gif" width="60%" height="60%" />

 ### Servers and Text Channels
-Users can create their own servers, and then update the name and picture.
+Users can create their own servers, and then update or delete them in the server settings.

+To join servers, users can either join them from the server index, or use an invite link to add them manually.

 ### DMs and Messages